-Class teachers will keep a running behaviour log and will be monitoring the frequency of children receiving warnings and consequences.
+Class teachers will record behaviour incidents on CPOMS as necessary and will be monitoring the frequency of children receiving warnings and consequences.
 Class teachers will feed this information back to the Headteacher regularly.
+CPOMS logs also will be regularly scrutinised by the Designated Strategic Leads for Safeguarding.

-Consequences:
+Consequences